schauder/hibernate-setparameter-bug/README.md

 A tiny repo for reproducing a Hibernate bug.
+See: https://hibernate.atlassian.net/browse/HHH-11870